Second Order Concentration via Logarithmic Sobolev Inequalities: Difference Operators

-Clearly, the difference operators $\mathfrak{d}$, $\mathfrak{D}$ and $\mathfrak{d}^+$ from \eqref{DiskrDiff2}, \eqref{DiskrDiffFormel} and \eqref{DiskrDiff3} satisfy Conditions \ref{DiskrDiffallgem}.
-Note that here we assume the spaces $(\Omega_i, \mathcal{A}_i)$ to be endorsed with probability measures $\mu_i$, whose product measure we denote by $\mu$.
-We now collect some elementary facts about these three difference operators.
+Let us collect some elementary facts about the difference operators $\mathfrak{d}$ and $\mathfrak{D}$.
 In the following assume that $X_1, \ldots, X_n$ is a sequence of independent random variables on some probability space $(\Omega', \mathcal{A}', P)$ with distributions $\mu_1, \ldots, \mu_n$ respectively.
 As we will see, introducing random variables sometimes facilitates notation: